 As explained at the beginning of this post using the

-This means markdown parsers in the end take markdown syntax and convert them to HTML.
+This means Markdown parsers in the end take Markdown syntax and convert them to their HTML equivalent.
 So whenever a parser finds HTML within a markdown document it does not need to covert it.

 This means you can use HTML directly within your markdown document.